 REQ_INT_NEGOT-12: The intent driven MnS producer should support a capability enabling an authorized MnS consumer to provide information on the degree of satisfaction which the MnS producer uses to differently attempt the fulfillment.

-INT_NEGOT_REQ 13: The MnS producer should support a capability to provide an intent report including information on what is achievable for each intentExpectation or expectationTarget within that intent and the relative cost/impact of achieving that outcome.
+INT_NEGOT_REQ 13: The MnS producer should support a capability to provide an intent report including information on what is the best possible outcome for each intentExpectation or expectationTarget within that intent and the relative impact of achieving that outcome.